About the Dark Mountain Project

 In the pages of the Dark Mountain journal, you will meet the work of writers, thinkers and artists who have taken up the invitation made in the manifesto.
 Since our first issue, launched in Summer 2010, publishing these books has been the core activity of the project.
 Each issue takes the form of a beautifully-produced hardback where a wide mixture of voices and styles intertwine.

-Since 2014, we have published two issues a year – and starting with Issue 8, each year’s autumn book has broken from our established format to plunge deeper into a special theme (technology, poetics, the sacred), while the odd-numbered spring issues return to the classic format and range of work.
+Since 2014, we have published two issues a year – and starting with Issue 8, each year’s autumn book has broken from our established format to plunge deeper into a special theme (technology, poetics, the sacred, the land, fiction), while the odd-numbered spring issues return to the classic format and range of work.
 With each issue, we make a public call for contributions, so look out for the call-outs on this site, or sign up for our newsletter to make sure you hear about the next one.

 4. A gathering place